Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 Now write your basic API scenario.
 For more detail about API scenario file format, please refer to [API Scenario Definition Reference](../references/ApiScenarioDefinition.md).

-If Swagger examples are ready, you can use them to write your API scenario:
 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/documentation/api-scenario/references/v1.2/schema.json
 scope: ResourceGroup
 variables:
   configStoreName: